Josh And Anna Duggar Deny Impending Divorce Amid Rumors That She Is Over Him

 — ABDnews (@ABDnews2015) February 4, 2017

-Eventually, Josh Duggar ended up in sex rehab (but never fully out of the public’s critical eye); amid the scrutiny, the 19 Kids and Counting star’s wife endured remaining in the spotlight, constantly defending her decision to stick with her admitted child molester husband, and generally being both pitied and reviled for her choices.
+Eventually, Josh Duggar ended up in sex rehab (but never fully out of the public’s critical eye).
+Amid the scrutiny, the 19 Kids and Counting star’s wife endured remaining in the spotlight, constantly defending her decision to stick with her admitted child molester husband, and generally being both pitied and reviled for her choices.

 This week, OK Magazine reported that Anna Duggar was seeking a divorce from Josh.
 The publication cited an article from InTouch, an article that claimed that a “family insider” had spilled the beans on Anna’s plans, plans that the mom-of-four reportedly hadn’t divulged to soon-to-be ex-husband Josh Duggar.
 Reportedly, Anna had already contacted a lawyer, having finally gotten fed up with Josh and his scandalous behavior.